Last Updated on June 1, 2022 by Luis Ferency

 So one cannot give much better advice than this, if you are serious about becoming a great TIG welder then you should develop the highest level of patience along with great practice sessions.
 For us, this advice work as a wonder, thus we make this our motto and always suggest new TIG welders follow this in their baby footsteps.
 Though, if holding a welding torch in your hands before initiating the project doesn’t excite you then we recommend switching your welding type with this as it will not be a good option for you as a career.

 We don’t mean to dishearten you, but we still want people who are serious about TIG welding they should continue their passion as their career.
 To give our new welders more ease we are here to give people some amazing tips and tricks.
-We are sure that these tips can help you in learning, improving your skills, and keeps you in the right direction.
-Pectizing these tricks in your daily routine will give you confidence, makes you draw a consistent arc, more control over the weld puddle, and help you in producing great welding results every time.
+We are sure that these tips can help you in learning, improve your skills, and keep you in the right direction.
+Pectizing these tricks in your daily routine will give you confidence, make you draw a consistent arc, more control over the weld puddle, and help you in producing great welding results every time.

 Top 15 TIG Welding Tips for Beginners

 These are the simple yet effective techniques that can help you in completing your welding job in time while making your life even easier.

 1. Weld by using the minimum power source

 When one begins practicing their TIG welding then he/she must always make sure to mark the minimum power settings into the puddle.
 At the start, you should give your weld puddle enough energy to sustain.
 It is essential to remember that TIG welding is based upon penetration.
 So giving too much power means you are going to burn down the base metal right away.
 Hence, your power level is always an important part of your welding technique.